 - Ask for access to all the accounts used for your project.

 - Gather project specifications, code documentation (in English, including source code, an outline of the app’s architecture, description of key algorithms, app’s layers, database structure, frameworks and libraries used), guidelines according to deployment procedure and environment settlement.

-- Make sure previous vendor created automated tests of each functionality and transferred the results.
+- Make sure the previous vendor created automated tests of each functionality and transferred the results.
 If not, plan the tests with your new vendor as a priority.